 That being said, the fate of PSLF has been up in the air lately, and it’s unclear whether the government will continue to fund the program for new applicants.

-After 10 years, you could see forgiveness of your Parent PLUS Loans (now technically a Direct Consolidation Loan).
+After 10 years, you could see forgiveness of your Parent PLUS Loan (now technically a Direct Consolidation Loan).
 And here’s more good news: Under PSLF, your forgiven loans are not considered taxable income.

-As a Parent PLUS loan borrower, your options for loan forgiveness are limited to forgiveness from ICR or through PSLF, both of which take a long time before you’ll get financial relief.
+As a parent borrower, your options for full Parent PLUS loan forgiveness are limited to forgiveness from ICR or through PSLF, both of which take a long time for you to get financial relief.

 Instead of counting on loan forgiveness, you might also consider transferring your loans to your child.
 Even though you took out the loans in your name, you could trade them into your child’s name through student loan refinancing.